chxadr/edgeai-orangepi/README.md

 ### OrangePi GPIO control

+> [!WARNING]
-> Warning: you need to execute program as root if `/dev/gpiomem` does not exist.
+> You need to execute programs using GPIOs as `root` if `/dev/gpiomem` does not exist, as it is the case on older kernel versions.
+Instead, GPIO management relies on sysfs.

-There is a library built in C langage for OrangePi boards, called [WiringOP](https://github.com/zhaolei/WiringOP), which allows us to interact with the board GPIO pins easely, with a synthax similar to the one employed in the Arduino framework.
+There is a library built in C langage for Orange Pi boards, called [WiringOP](https://github.com/zhaolei/WiringOP), which allows users to interact with the board GPIO pins easely, with a synthax similar to the one employed in the Arduino framework.

-It should be already installed within the OrangePi OS.
+It should be already installed within the Orange Pi OS.
 To check it, just type:

 ```
 $ gpio -v